Recurring outbursts of the supernova impostor AT 2016blu in NGC 4559: LBV-Modulated Binary Interaction

-The quasiperiodic variability in both brightness and shape suggests that the binary orbit is eccentric (in other words, the level of interaction would be relatively constant and would not show steady periodicity if the orbit had low eccentricity).
-When the separation between the two stars decreases, the interaction between the two stars should be stronger, whatever is the exact cause of the interaction.
-Stronger and more violent interactions can cause a change in the star's brightness (see Figure 12 in Paper I).
-The binary ``interaction'' that is responsible for the brightening may arise from a variety of physical phenomena, including strong wind collisions, collision between the companion star and CSM (a shell or disk), grazing stellar collisions, unsteady mass transfer and accretion, etc. (this was discussed in detail in Paper I).
-A discussion of which of these may be responsible for the interaction in this case is postponed to a later time when we analyse spectra of AT 2016blu.
-If the CSM is significantly clumpy or if accretion is unsteady, this could lead to multiple spikes in luminosity with approximately similar magnitudes that are clustered around times of periastron, but not exactly coincident with times of periastron.
-In this scenario, the companion star may be a normal main-sequence star or a compact object, and therefore accretion onto a neutron star or black hole may be an interesting potential power source for AT~2016blu's eruptions.
-However, X-ray observations are required to confirm the evidence of accretion onto a compact companion.
+The specific type of binary ``interaction'' that is responsible for the brightening may arise from a variety of physical phenomena, including strong wind collisions \citep{pc02,okazaki08,K21}, collision between the companion star and CSM (a shell or disk; \citealt{S18}), grazing stellar collisions \citep{SN11}, unsteady mass transfer and accretion \citep{S04, K09,K10}, etc. (this was discussed in detail in Paper I).
+A discussion of which of these may be responsible for the interaction in this case is postponed to a later time when we analyse spectra of AT~2016blu.